AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >
 >* 6.5.26.0 is the last supported service pack release for AEM 6.5.
 >  Each Service Pack is supported for up to 18 months from its release - until 2/28/2027.
->* AEM 6.5 support for **Adobe Managed Service** customers ends by August 31, 2026.
+>* AEM 6.5 support continues through AEM 6.5 LTS.
+Current 6.5 support timelines:
+>  * **Adobe Managed Service** customers: ends by August 31, 2026.
->* AEM 6.5 core support for **On Prem** customers is currently planned to end by February 2027.
+>  * **On Prem** customers: core support currently planned to end by February 2027.
->* Support for AEM 6.5 is continued through AEM 6.5 LTS.
-See the [AEM 6.5 LTS Frequently Asked Questions](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/release-notes/faq).
+>  Both paths are covered by AEM 6.5 LTS.
+Please see the [AEM 6.5 LTS Frequently Asked Questions](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/release-notes/faq) for details.

 >[!NOTE]
 >